The greatest tool for fighting your migraine is YOU!

 The best thing you can do for yourself is to STICK WITH IT!
 The more you record in your journal, the more information you and your specialist will have to manage your migraine.
 You've got this.

-I am passionate about working with rehabilitation patients to maximize their function and wellness.
-I enjoy presenting at medical conferences and community events about migraine and rehabilitation topics.
-Outside of the office, you'll find me running, cooking and spending time with my family.
+I am passionate about working with patients to maximize their function and wellness.
+I enjoy presenting at medical conferences and community events.
+Outside of the office, you'll find me running, cooking, and spending time with my family.

 Copyright © 2018 Your Mygraine Toolkit - All Rights Reserved.